PV Ratio Formula is Profit Volume Ratio Formula

 Note: Profit volume Ratio value will be the same irrespective of whether the contribution or profits are considered in the formulas

-- The Profits Volume ratio helps in decision-making.
+- The profit volume ratio helps in decision-making.
 A higher PV ratio for the business is more favorable as it indicates high profits.
-Thus, it aids in understanding if the business is moving towards or away from the profit zone.
-So, the PV ratio helps in decision-making as well.
+Thus, it aids in understanding whether the company is moving towards or away from the profit zone.

-Think of a scenario, where, the entity runs multiple products, which are not related.
-The business operations need to be strategic in expansion and optimizing the resource (including capital) usage.
-Thus, the entity needs a measuring tool like the PV ratio to decide on what’s the best allocation of resources to the better interest of the business. - Also assists in calculating the Contribution, Profits, Break-Even point, and margin of safety.
+Think of a scenario where the entity runs multiple unrelated products.
+The business operations need to be strategic in expansion and optimizing resource (including capital) usage.
+Thus, the entity needs a measuring tool like the PV ratio to decide on the best allocation of resources in the business’s best interest. - It also assists in calculating the contribution, profits, break-even point, and margin of safety.

 - Businesses always focus on profit and wealth maximization.
-The business strategic team always focuses on checking multiple business models to maximize sales and profits.
-This team does quantitative analysis with the help of various ratios including the PV ratio.
-Thus, this ratio is utilized to understand what the effect of a $1 increase or decrease in price or a change in sales quantity or production quantity.
+The strategic team checks multiple business models to maximize sales and profits.
+This team does quantitative analysis using various ratios, including the PV ratio.
+Thus, this ratio is utilized to understand the effect of a $1 increase or decrease in price or a change in sales or production quantity.

 Also Read: True Up Journal Entry

-Break-even point is the number of sales to be made so that the entity incurs neither profits nor losses.
-So, this is a neutral position.
+The break-even point is the number of sales the entity must make to incur neither profits nor losses.
+Thus, this is a neutral position.

-Break Even point is not just in quantity.
-We can express that in terms of value as well.
+The break-even point is not just in quantity.
+We can also express it in terms of value.
 The formula for the break-even point is below.

 BEP in Value = (Fixed Costs/PV ratio)*100